The Nuremberg Trials - One Man's Journey

 Having lived in Egypt for most of his life he was considered to be a natural choice to be posted to The Gambia for much of the remaining duration of the war.
 Nothing much happened there, so he had a quiet time, selling his cigarette ration to other soldiers, and keeping chickens in order to sell the eggs.

 As 1944 unfolded he returned from West Africa and was assigned to Supreme Headquarters Allied Expeditionary Force (SHAEF).
 This led to his taking part in the Normandy Landings before being based at Eisenhower’s headquarters at Versailles.
-Over the following months he progressed across Europe with the Allied Forces, at one point being at Bergen Belsen which disgusted and traumatised him
+Over the following months he progressed across Europe with the Allied Forces, at one point being at Bergen Belsen which disgusted and traumatised him with the stench of death drifting on the wind.

 Now we get to the point.
 In 1945 he was assigned to the International Tribunal in Nuremberg, the Nuremberg Trials, charged with sending daily reports to Churchill, where each day he watched Goering, Ribbentrop, Bormann, Hess, and others on trial.
 The upset he had foreseen in Europe in the later 1930s had now come full circle and he was there to see it happen as well as take part.
 He was still just 27 years old.